collective/collective.volto.formsupport/README.rst

 Forms can have one or more attachment field to allow users to upload some files.

 These files will be sent via mail, so it could be a good idea setting a limit to them.
-For example if you use Gmail as mail server, you can't send messages with attachments > 25MB.
+For example if you use GMail as mail server, you can't send messages with attachments > 25MB.

 There is an environment variable that you can use to set that limit (in MB)::